Sobiyi/alx-zero_day/0x03-git/README.md

-My second readme not to be empty
+My second readme not to be empty updated